 Flats from Server Guard.
 Tuck on the left: Server → Extend → Spear

 Risers from UpWing.
-Tuck on the left: Server → Extend → Horn
+Tuck on the left: UpWing → Extend → Horn

-Notice how excessive force attacks start and finish in rear guards, while properly metered attacks start in rear and finish in a tuck.
+Notice how excessive force attacks start and finish in rear guards, while properly metered attacks finish in a tuck.

 common mistakes